aomader/arc-diagrams/README.md

 ## Mistakes

 During the development I encountered a few mistakes within the examples and definitions given by Wattenberg in his [paper](docs/arc-diagrams.pdf).
+Using the original definition I wasn't able to reproduce the examples images shown in the paper.

 ### Page 2: Second example of Definition 1 ("10101010")